EuroProofNet/europroofnet.github.io/_pages/WEPN/2024/meeting.md

 Please contact [Sandra Alves](sandra@fc.up.pt) if you have any problem during the application for funding process, including reluctance to use google forms.

 ### Program
-The following is a tentative combined program for the two events
+The following is a tentative combined program for the two events (subject to change).
 #### Day 1 (Women in Formal Math and Women in EuroProofNet)
 | Time        | Session |
 | ----------- | ----------- |